 Unfortunately, “affiliate link” isn’t clear enough.
 The FTC states:

 Please share in the comments below what you think is a good hashtag or phrase to include in your posts!
+The more affiliate disclosure examples, the better.

 For a tweet, where the character count is limited, or a short Facebook post, the disclosure can come at the end.
 However, for longer form Facebook posts or YouTube comments, it’s best that the disclosure precedes the affiliate links or immediately follows them.